opengeospatial/e-learning/source/wmts/text/operations.rst

     function(xhr) { alert(xhr); }
   )

+A similar code fragment could be developed under a resource-oriented style by simply substituting the URL "http://cite.deegree.org/1.0.0/WMTSCapabilities.json" as the first parameter.
+No “acceptFormats” KVP would be required.

-The first parameter identifies the URL of the service endpoint where the request will be routed, including the acceptable JSON response type.
+The first parameter identifies the URL of the service endpoint, including the acceptable JSON response type.
 The second parameter indicates that the "ShowCapabilities" function should be called back upon successful completion of the HTTP GET request.
 The third parameter identifies the callback for an HTTP failure path.

 Representative JavaScript code for the loadJSON function appears below.
+This code would apply under either architectural style.

 .. code-block:: javascript